NREL/ComStock.github.io/docs/resources/references/upgrade_measures/upgrade_measures.md

 - [2023 Release 2 Webinar Recording](https://www.youtube.com/watch?v=uA8bThraO_E)
 - Webinar slides to be added once published.

 2024 Release 1: Expected in March 2024.
-Join our mailing list to recieve notifications on the release date and for an invitation to the live webinar presenation.
+Join our [mailing list](https://www.nrel.gov/buildings/end-use-load-profiles.html) (subscribe at bottom of page) to recieve notifications on the release date and for an invitation to the live webinar presenation.